 In situations such as these, things like food preparation and delivery can be incredibly helpful.
 In providing assistance, you are removing the need to shop and plan meals.

 Consider, too, that cycling food through a house makes work.
-Make gifts of green disposable plates and flatware, and napkins.
+Make gifts of green disposable plates and flatware.

 Healthy food for a person recovering is essential.
 Certain food groups and recipes do a great deal to promote healing.